 Mediation is gaining traction as one of the most utilized methods of alternative dispute resolution of divorce matters.
 Mediation allows parties who are capable of reaching an agreement and compromising to avoid the negative impact and cost of litigation.
 Marital issues, including spousal maintenance, property distribution, child support, and child custody are sensitive issues.
 When a couple can address these complex matters outside of court, mediation may be the best option.
-For over 30 years, Paone Zaleski & Murray has provided effective legal services for clients in New Jersey.
+For over 30 years, Paone Zaleski & Murphy has provided effective legal services for clients in New Jersey.
 Our experienced attorneys serve as mediators for couples who wish to work out their differences without going to court.
 With offices conveniently located in Red Bank and Woodbridge, our firm serves clients from Middlesex County, Monmouth County, and the whole New Jersey area.
 If you and your spouse are interested in knowing more about mediation or our firm, please contact Paone Zaleski & Murphy for the competent mediation services you deserve and need.

 What is divorce mediation?

 Mediation is one of the numerous versions of alternative dispute resolution (ADR).
 Mediation is when a couple comes together to resolve unaddressed marital issues and agree to terms to be written in a binding agreement, later to be used to divorce.
 The couple will hire a neutral third-party, the mediator, to facilitate the negotiation sessions.
 The mediator does not and cannot represent either side.
 Each party is encouraged to have independent legal counsel advise them as they work with the mediator to find common ground.